automatictester/crypto-exp/readme.md

       - Sensitive to IV reuse
       - GCM mode can work with any block cipher, but vast majority use it only in combination with AES
       - GCM stands for Galois Counter Mode
-      - Produces tags of 128, 120, 112, 104 or 96 bits
-      - Using tags below 128 bits is discouraged, because bit strength reduction is worse than linear
       - Resulting variant of AES-GCM with AAD but blank P is called GMAC
     - AES-CCM:
       - CCM stands for Counter with CBC-MAC